department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 ### Ready to apply?

+You can apply in 1 of 3 ways:

+#### Apply by mail

-Fill out the Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21P-534EZ).
+Fill out VA Form 21P-534EZ (Application for DIC, Death Pension, and/or Accrued Benefits).
 [Download VA Form 21P-534EZ](http://vbaw.vba.va.gov/bl/20/cio/20s5/forms/VBA-21P-534EZ-ARE.pdf).

 Mail it to the Pension Management Center (PMC) for your state.
 [Find your PMC](/pension/pension-management-center/).

-### Other ways to apply

 #### Work with a trained professional